 “Mom, can you not care about me so much!
 Just leave me alone!”

-The above line has been a recurring theme in my teenage years, with an almost-always too concerned mother (a rather fortunate thing, though I am focusing here on the torturous aspects).
+The above line has been a recurring theme in my teenage years, with an almost-always too-concerned mother (a rather fortunate thing, though I am focusing here on the torturous aspects).
 What troubled me was the fact that she could not stop caring about me no matter how much I tried to tell her.
 She could not change.
-Care, concern, love seems to defy reason.
+Care, concern, and love seem to defy reason.

-Frankfurt provides the example of a man seeing two people drowning, one a stranger, one his wife.
+Frankfurt provides the example of a man seeing two people drowning, one a stranger and one his wife.
 Intuitively, we feel that the man is justified to save his wife.
 But for what reason?
-Bernard Williams, from whom the example taken, says: out of love.
+Bernard Williams, from whom the example is taken, says: out of love.
 He, further, says that there is no interrogation after this answer.
 The very questioning of its validity is already suspicious.
-Frankfurt only adds: The man should not be thinking of any reasons, if he really cared.
-Care has such a strong grip on him that the action of saving must be pre-reflexive, like the much mythologized grandma who lifts up a truck to save her grandson.
+Frankfurt only adds: The man should not be thinking of any reasons if he really cared.
+Care has such a strong grip on him that the action of saving must be pre-reflexive, like the much-mythologized grandma who lifts up a truck to save her grandson.

-This does not mean that whatever I care about, I must pursuit.
+This does not mean that whatever I care about, I must pursue.
 For objects of care can conflict with one another—I can sacrifice my life, which, for sure, I care about, for my beloved, which I care much more.
-And this constitute the pathos of some of the most famous Greek tragedies, like Antigone and the Oresteia.
-This also mean that although I cannot rationally convince myself to not care about certain things, I can plan to put myself in situations that is conducive of the erosion of some features of my care.
+And this constitutes the pathos of some of the most famous Greek tragedies, like Antigone and Oresteia.
+This also means that although I cannot rationally convince myself to not care about certain things, I can plan to put myself in situations that are conducive to the erosion of some features of my care.
 I have witnessed this in one of my friends, who daily pondered all the terrible aspects of her crush, in order to dispel her care.
 This seeking to change one’s care cannot be said to be beneficial or not, however, because if one is defined by what one cares about, then the change of one’s care is the change of one’s person, the death of some part of oneself, and the opening up of a schism that cannot be bridged between two subjects.